Bempedoic acid Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Symptoms of the common cold or flu, muscle spasms, back pain, pain in the shoulders, legs or arms, anemia (low red blood cell counts, bronchitis (lung inflammation / infection), increased liver enzymes, or stomach pain.
-These are listed as some of the most common side effects.
+- Symptoms of the common cold or flu, muscle spasms, back pain, pain in the shoulders, legs or arms, anemia (low red blood cell counts), bronchitis (lung inflammation / infection), increased liver enzymes, kidney problems, gallstones, or stomach pain are listed as some of the most common side effects.

-- In some cases, you may not be able to use simvastatin or pravastatin with bempedoic acid based upon your statin dose.
+- In some cases, you may not be able to use simvastatin (Zocor) or pravastatin with bempedoic acid, depending upon your statin dose.
 Taking simvastatin or pravastatin with bempedoic acid may increase your risk of muscle pain or weakness.

-- Tendon rupture has occurred in people using bempedoic acid.
+- Tendon rupture has occurred in people using bempedoic acid and may occur within weeks to months of starting treatment.
 You may not be able to use bempedoic acid if you have a history of tendon disorders or tendon rupture.
-Symptoms of tendon problems may include pain, swelling, inflammation, and tears of tendons including the arm, shoulder, and back of the ankle (Achilles).
+Symptoms of tendon problems may include pain, swelling, inflammation, and tears of tendons including the upper arm (biceps), shoulder (rotator cuff), and back of the ankle (Achilles).
 Stop use of bempedoic acid at the first sign of tendon rupture and contact your doctor right away.

-- There are no available data on bempedoic acid use in pregnant women to evaluate for a risk of major birth defects, miscarriage, or other side effects in the mother or fetus.
+- There are not enough available data on bempedoic acid use in pregnant women to evaluate for a risk of major birth defects, miscarriage, or other side effects in the mother or fetus.
 However, based on it's mechanism of action, it may cause fetal harm.

 - Breastfeeding is not recommended with bempedoic acid.

-- There are currently no generic alternatives for bempedoic acid (Nexletol).
+- There are currently no generic alternatives for the brand name drug Nexletol (bempedoic acid).
 It can be an expensive medicine if your insurance does cover it, but the manufacturer, Esperion Therapeutics, may be able to offer financial assistance or a Nexletol copay card for eligible patients.
+You can contact them at 1-833-639-5386, Monday-Friday, 8:00 AM-8:00 PM ET.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects